-- 4. Administering Agency (give full title and address) - (a) Project Director (name and phone number; address only if different from 4 above.) - (b) Individual responsible for day to day program operations (name and phone number) - 5.
+- 4. Administering Agency (give full title and address) - (a) Project Director (name and phone number; address only if different from 4 above.) - (b) Individual responsible for day to day program operations (name and phone number) - (c) Individual to contact concerning this application (name and phone number) - 5.
 Funding Agency(s) and Grant Number (agency name and address, staff contact and phone number) - 6.
 Project Duration (give date project began rather than date LEAA funding, if any, began)

-7. Project Operating Costs (Do not include costs of fo ormal evaluation n if one h ias been perfor med.
-See Item 8).
+This report is a voluntary submission by applicants seeking to recommend candidates for the LEAA Exemplary Projects Program.

-Breakdown of total operating costs, specify time period:
+Bre Breakdown of total operating costs, specify tim e period:

 Federal:

 State:

 Local:

 Private:

 Total:

-Of the above total, indicate how much is:
+Of Of the above total, indicate how much is:

-- (a) Start-up, one time expenditures: - (b) Annual operating costs:
+(a) a) Start-up, one time expenditures:

+(b) b) Annual operating costs:

-(A complete budget breakdown should be included with the attachments to this form)
+(A A complete budget breakdown should be inclu ded with the attachments to this form)

-8. Evaluation Costs (Indicate cost of formal evaluation if one has been performed)
+.
+Ev Evaluation Costs (Indicate cost of formal evalu ation if one ha as been performed)

-Total Cost

-Time Period

-Principal Cost Categories
+cipal Cost Categori

-TO COURT OF THE PARTY OF

-9. Continuation.
-Has the project been institutionalized or is it still regarded as experimental in nature?
 Does its continuation appear reasonably certain with local funding?